 Inside the field bear left onto a grassy path going slightly downhill to the far corner.
 Leave the field by another metal gate and continue along the hillside, ignoring a stile on the right.
-The path then goes downhill through some trees and turns left before emerging at the top of Fackenden Down1.
+The path then goes downhill through some trees and turns left before emerging at the top of Fackenden Down2.

-Turn left at the panel and take any convenient route across the recreation ground to a car park on the far side.
+Take any convenient route across the recreation ground to a car park on the far side.
 Go through this to come out onto Otford's High Street opposite the first of the village's two pubs, the Bull.

 Turn left onto Otford's High Street and skirt around the village pond onto a footpath going past the ruins of the Archbishop's Palace.
 Cross back over the A225 and take the footpath along the edge of the water meadows back to the High Street.
 Turn left to come to the Darent Valley Path (DVP).

 You could skip most of this section by simply heading west along the High Street for 150m, where the main route joins from Pickmoss Lane on the left.
-If you do this, resume the directions at [•] below.
+If you do this, continue the directions at [•] below.

 For the full walk head E on the High Street (ie. turn right if coming out of the Bull), passing the Hospices of Hope tearoom on the right opposite a bridleway.
-You soon come to a large roundabout encircling the village pond3, with the Pond View Café and the Woodman pub on your left.
+You soon come to a large roundabout encircling the village pond4, with the Pond View Café and the Woodman pub on your left.

 Follow the tarmac path to the far corner of Palace Field and continue past a small parade of shops.
 Cross the A225 at a traffic island and take the footpath opposite, alongside extensive water meadows.
 This eventually leads into Pickmoss Lane and back to the High Street, where you turn left.

-If you are doing the shorter afternoon (which for the most part follows the DVP through Shoreham and back to Eynsford), go to §13.
+If you are doing the shorter afternoon route (which for the most part follows the DVP through Shoreham and back to Eynsford), go to §13.

 Head west along the High Street and its continuation, Pilgrims Way West.
 Opposite Rye Lane turn right onto a footpath heading north-west across meadows and fields towards Sepham Farm.
 Turn right and left to continue past the farm buildings and across Filston Lane to Polhill Bank.

-Continue along the High Street (which becomes Pilgrims Way West) for a further 250m, crossing several branches of the River Darent and passing Broughton Manor7 on the left.
+Continue along the High Street (which becomes Pilgrims Way West) for a further 250m, crossing several branches of the River Darent and passing Broughton Manor10 on the left.
 Just past a bus shelter (and a Solar System pillar representing the planet Uranus) turn right onto a signposted public footpath, going through a metal gate into a meadow.

 For the next 1¼ km you will be heading NW on this footpath towards the oast houses of Sepham Farm, initially across the meadow and then on enclosed paths.
 In 750m the path swerves left and right and crosses a brook on a concrete slab; keep right as indicated to stay on the public footpath.
 In a further 200m ignore a footpath off to the right (with a hand-drawn sign pointing to the minor planet Pluto) to continue on a broad grassy track towards the farm buildings.

-The path meanders along the bottom edge of the wood, passing a picnic table at a left-hand bend.
+The path meanders along the bottom edge of this open access wood, passing a picnic table at a left-hand bend.
 After a right-hand bend it straightens out to head N, climbing gently with a field behind the fence on your right.
 The next turning is easy to miss.
 Where the main path bears slightly left away from the fence and climbs more steeply, veer right onto an unmarked narrow path to stay alongside the fence.
 Follow this to the edge of the wood, still climbing gently.